Last updated on May 7th, 2024 at 12:20 pm

 Many families reunite from far and wide to celebrate all the mamás together with plenty of food, drinks, and dancing.

-Flowers are a traditional Mother’s Day gift here, but small gifts like perfume or chocolates are also popular.
+Flowers are a traditional Mother’s Day gift on the island, but small gifts like perfume or chocolates are also popular.

 Mother’s Day in the Philippines